 Can Ragdoll Cats Go Outside?

 They are not territorial and do not usually defend themselves against other cats.
-This puts them at even more risk of exposure to disease and parasites.
+This puts your Ragdoll at even more risk of exposure to disease and parasites.
 Their high resale value and their beautiful coat also make them prime targets for theft if left to wander out on their own.

 Size And Weight